-- 4.1 The budget for phase 1-3 sits with and is managed by the special purpose vehicle (PropCo1 & PropCo2).
-Combined Authority staff costs to support the Development Management Agreement included as part of the Shareholders Agreement are in place until December 2024.
-A review of any additional or long-term resources and costs will be included as part of the further update for committee in summer 2023. - 4.2 A review of the cost implications relating to Phase 2 are included in Exempt Appendix 1.
+- 4.1 The budget for Phases 1 to 3 sits with, and is managed by, the special purpose vehicle (PropCo1 & PropCo2).
+Combined Authority staffing costs to support the Development Management Agreement, included as part of the Shareholders Agreement, are in place until December 2024.
+A review of any additional or long-term resources and costs will be included as part of the further update to the Business Board in summer 2023. - 4.2 A review of the cost implications relating to Phase 2 are included in the exempt Appendix 1.